jhitch2024/Vivli-AMR-Student-Prize-2025-Oxford/README.md

-# 2025 Vivli AMR Surveillance Data Challenge
+# 2025 Vivli AMR Surveillance Data Challenge Student Prize
 This repository contains the code to reproduce our submission for the 2025 Vivli AMR Surveillance Data Challenge.

 R_script_data_processing.R cleans the raw ATLAS data and derives our final analytical sample of gram-negative blood isolates collected across Southern Europe 2018-2023.